WORDS BY JOSEPH FURNESS

 This summer, Collina Strada became a little more well known when Lorde decided to sport the brand’s uber-luxe yellow two-piece in the video for Solar Power.
 We guess it’s always nice to know that a brand is popstar-approved.

-Winter is fast approaching, and there’s a newfound knitwear brand in town called AGR – a brand that’s eager to keep the in-crowd cool and cosy in its line of super-colourful sweaters, skirts, dresses and more.
+Winter is fast approaching, and there’s a newfound knitwear brand in town called AGR – a brand that’s eager to keep the in-crowd cool and cosy in its line of super-colorful sweaters, skirts, dresses and more.
 Founded in 2019 by London-based designer Alicia Robinson, the brand is swiftly climbing to the pinnacle of the industry, and its collection of knitted items are already being sported by the likes of Burna Boy, Anderson .Paak and Mahalia.

 But knitwear isn’t the only thing that Robinson creates: recently, the visionary has lent her hand to designing pieces that work for any season, including cargo trousers, cotton shirts and a whole lot more.
 Now, there’s an AGR outfit for every kind of occasion.